sighupio/container-image-sync/README.md

 This is a simple mechanism that pulls and pushes or builds container images based on a configuration file (`yaml`).

-The main goal for this repository is to have a central location used to sync on our public SIGHUP registry all the upstream images used by all the SKD modules.
+The main goal for this repository is to have a central location used to sync on our public SIGHUP registry all the upstream images used by all the SD modules.

-The goal of this repository is twofold: build custom images and sync upstream ones used by all the SKD modules on our public SIGHUP registry.
+The goal of this repository is twofold: build custom images and sync upstream ones used by all the SD modules on our public SIGHUP registry.

 Features: